Foreign accent syndrome: Signs and symptoms

 FAS has many similarities to apraxia of speech (AoS), which is another motor speech disorder.
 Some researchers think that FAS is a mild form of AoS because they are both caused by similar lesions in the brain.
-However, FAS differs from AoS in that FAS patients have more control over their speech deficits and their “foreign accent” is a form of compensation for their speech problems.
-Because there are relatively few differences in the symptoms of FAS and AoS, a listener'a perception of the affected speech plays a large role in diagnosis of FAS rather than AoS.
+FAS differs from AoS in that FAS patients have more control over their speech deficits and their "foreign accent" is a form of compensation for their speech problems.
+Because there are relatively few differences in the symptoms of FAS and AoS, a listener's perception of the affected speech plays a large role in diagnosis of FAS rather than AoS.
 The listener has to be familiar with a foreign accent in order to attribute it to the affected speech of someone with FAS.

 The perception of a foreign accent is likely to be a case of pareidolia on the part of the listener.
 Nick Miller, Professor of Motor Speech Disorders at Newcastle University has explained: "The notion that sufferers speak in a foreign language is something that is in the ear of the listener, rather than the mouth of the speaker.
 It is simply that the rhythm and pronunciation of speech has changed."

 Causes and diagnosis

-Foreign accent syndrome is more commonly pronounced in females than it is in males.
+Foreign accent syndrome is more commonly pronounced in females than in males.
 In a meta-analysis of 112 patients with FAS, 97% were adults, and 67% were female.
 The typical age range for this disease is around 25–49 years of age.
-Only in 12.5% of the cases did the patients have previous exposure to the accent that they later seemed to developed due to FAS.
+Only in 12.5% of the cases did the patients have previous exposure to the accent that they later seemed to develop due to FAS.

 The majority of FAS patients develop FAS due to a stroke, but it can also develop as a result of developmental or psychological disorders, trauma, or tumors.
 Of the patients with neurological damage, the majority had a lesion in the supratentorial left hemisphere.
-Lesions primarily affected the premotor cortex, motor cortex, basal ganglia or Broca's area.
+Lesions primarily affected the: premotor cortex, motor cortex, basal ganglia or Broca's area.
 Lesions are also seen in the cerebellum, which projects to the previous areas.
 Right hemisphere damage rarely causes FAS.
-The majority of patients with FAS usually present other speech disorders, such as mutism, aphasia, dysarthria, agrammatism, and apraxia of speech.
+The majority of patients with FAS usually present other speech disorders, such as: mutism, aphasia, dysarthria, agrammatism and apraxia of speech.

-H. Whitaker first coined the term Foreign Accent Syndrome in 1982.
+Neurolinguist Harry Whitaker first coined the term foreign accent syndrome in 1982.
 He originally proposed some criteria that must be present in order to diagnose someone with FAS; they must be monolingual, they must have damage to their central nervous system that affects their speech, and their speech must be perceived as subjectively sounding foreign by themselves or clinicians.
 One problem with Whitaker's criteria is that they are based primarily on subjectivity, and therefore acoustic phonetic measurements are rarely used to diagnose FAS.